Skip to content

 When a player returns, their presence gradually advances the recorded visit time, restoring the outer zone contribution step by step.

-Monster Head Interaction
+Podium of Spawning / Monster Head Interaction

-Monster heads operate on a separate pathway that runs before the civilization score is even consulted:
+Active Podiums of Spawning operate on a separate pathway that runs before the civilization score is even consulted.
+Mob heads inside the podium pocket provide the type pool and scaling inputs:

 flowchart TD